 How it works is simple.
 We send you the newest offerings when they are available.
 You identify an investment opportunity and commit to an investment amount.
 Let’s say you invest $100,000 at 9.5% interest.
 You fund the investment and get paid a payment of $791.66 by the 15th of the month.
 Once the loan reaches maturity, you have the option to reinvest or receive the principal you paid back.

-This type of investing was only available to a select group of people.
+Once upon a time, this type of asset-based investing was only available to a select group of people.
 Our goal at Yieldi is to make it accessible to all kinds of investors.
 So, if you would like to become an asset-based investor and protect your principal, find an opportunity by viewing our offerings.